 Upon starting your placement, it is recommended that you discuss your learning activities with your Supervisor, so activities can be planned accordingly.
-Your Supervisor will also have been briefed about your learning activities by APPEL.
 You should discuss and revisit your plan of learning activities with your Supervisor as the placement progresses.

 Questions: